Land Purchase to Protect the Southern Woolly Spider Monkey

 REGUA Reserve, including the new parcel to be purchased, safeguards essential habitat for 60 mammal species, including Pumas, Ocelots, Jaguarundis, Three-toed Sloths and South America’s largest and rarest primate, the Endangered Southern Woolly Spider Monkey.
 There are fewer than 1,500 of these threatened primates left in the wild, and the species is expected to have an additional population decline in the coming years if its habitat continues to be fragmented.
 Additionally, the Vulnerable South American Tapir, which is currently extirpated in the State of Rio de Janeiro, will be reintroduced in the reserve before the end of the year.
 The South American Tapir is one of the largest mammals on the continent and is known for its importance in seed dispersal.

 REGUA supports 466 bird species, 118 of which are endemic to the Atlantic Rainforest.
-Twelve bird species are listed as Endangered or Vulnerable, including the Chaco Eagle and Brown-backed Parrotlet.
+Twelve bird species are listed as Endangered or Vulnerable, including the Brown-backed Parrotlet.
 Endangered Black-fronted Piping-guans will be reintroduced to the reserve in the near future.
 The reserve also supports 204 dragonfly and damselfly species, 73 amphibian species, 37 reptile species (30 percent of which are endemic) and over 100 species of orchids.

 Atlantic rainforest converted to pastoral land.
 Photo by CIFOR